AnthonyCxx/Notes-and-Writeups/C++/Advanced/Move Semantics.md

 was able to reduce the time it took to move an object from 0.005 seconds to 0.002 seconds (60% less time).
 If you can, always mark your move constructors and assignment operator overloads as _noexcept_ (C++ Core Guidelines, [_C.66_](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-move-noexcept)).

+## Avoiding Self-Assignment
+You can avoid self-assignment in a move constructor/assignment operator in the same way you can in a copy constructor: by prefixing the operations of the move constructor/assignment operator with `if (this != &other)`.
+This comparison of memory addresses guarantees that you will not accidentally delete your own data and then try to copy that deleted data, which is fatal.

 ## Sources
 TheCherno: [_lvalues and rvalues in C++_](https://www.youtube.com/watch?v=fbYknr-HPYE) <br />
 TheCherno: [_Move Semantics in C++_](https://www.youtube.com/watch?v=ehMg6zvXuMY) <br />